 The bottom line

 The EU AI Act isn't a theoretical exercise.
 It's enforceable law with serious financial penalties.
-But it's also not the impossible burden many SMEs assume.
+But it's also not the impossible burden many organisations assume.
 The regulation focuses on practical, achievable governance that protects both businesses and individuals.

 The alternative (hoping regulation doesn't apply to you, or waiting until after an incident to implement governance) is neither realistic nor wise.
 EU member states are establishing enforcement mechanisms now.
 The question isn't whether you'll need AI governance, but whether you'll implement it before or after facing an audit.